seedcase-project/seedcase-sprout/README.md

 ### Installation for contributors

+If you would like to contribute to Seedcase Sprout, you should first read the contribution guidelines in the [CONTRIBUTING]() file.
+Then return here to install poetry and clone the repository.

+TODO: add link

 The Seedcase project uses Poetry to manage dependencies.
 If you haven't worked with Poetry before, you will find an excellent introduction to it in the [Poetry documentation](https://python-poetry.org/docs/).
 If you